Surya5599/ShipBookingSystem/README.md

     * Allows for the easy creation of new customers when booking
 * Error specific pop-ups
     * In order to make the GUI more user-friendly
+* Show next available cruise if no cruise found on date
+   * Allows a user to know a valid date for a cruise if they enter a date before the departure date of a cruise

 ---